 This fort is located on a hill in the middle of the Tis valley and the height of the hill is not more than two mountain ranges around the mountain.

-The stones used in this building are non-calcareous, which have been brought here from other places because the hills material itself is limestone and siliceous mound.
+The stones used in this building are non-calcareous, which have been brought here from other places because the hill material itself is limestone and siliceous mound.

 According to the surviving works, this building is similar to the structures of the Parthian period, and the name of Pirouz Sassanid increases this possibility.